madelyneriksen/madelyneriksen.com/content/posts/graphql-django-tutorial.md

 * [The Django Girls Tutorial](https://tutorial.djangogirls.org/) is an awesome tutorial for getting started with Django.
 It's how I got started working with the Django framework.

 If you liked this tutorial or have questions and need help, you can [contact me here](/contact) or [open an issue on Github.](https://github.com/madelyneriksen/graphql-django-tutorial).
 I'll get back to you as soon as I can.

-If this tutorial was helpful for you, please let me know!